vrk-kpa/xroad-joint-development/README.md

+# Unmaintained Repository

+Unmaintained repository.
+Development moved to: https://github.com/nordic-institute/X-Road-development

+X-Road Joint Development is now actively developed by the Nordic Institute for Interoperability Solutions (NIIS) The original X-Road Joint Development codebase here will be kept for archive purposes.

 # X-Road Joint Development

 This repository is used to store the originals of X-Road joint development work agreements and regulations.
 It is also used to manage changes to these documents.